Back in the day, VW's were everywhere and finding a decent used one for sale was no

 In this case you're probably going to have to have

-the diseased area cut out and a new panel welded in (expensive!).
+the diseased area cut out and a new patch panel welded in (expensive!).

 The problem here is that you really won't know the seriousness of the problem until